 Birthday: July 15

-St. John made his television debut at age 7 in the series "That's My Mama," and continued to star in series such as "Charlie & Company," with Flip Wilson, Gladys Knight and Della Reese; "The Bad News Bears" and "The San Pedro Beach Bums."
-His additional television credits include guest-starring roles in "Diagnosis Murder" on the Network, "Suddenly Susan," "Arliss," "The Jamie Foxx Show," "Get Real," "Pensacola," "Martin," "Living Single," "For Your Love" and "The Cosby Show."
+St. John made his television debut at age 7 in the series "That's My Mama," and starred in the series "Charlie & Company," with Flip Wilson, Gladys Knight and Della Reese; "The Bad News Bears" and "The San Pedro Beach Bums."
+His additional television credits include guest-starring roles in "Diagnosis Murder," on the Network, "Suddenly Susan," "Arli$$," "The Jamie Foxx Show," "Get Real," "Pensacola," "Martin," "Living Single," "For Your Love" and "The Cosby Show."
 He had a recurring role on "Hangin' with Mr. Cooper."

 St. John's feature film credits include "The Champ," "Top of the Heap," "Avatarmania" and "Pandora's Box."